-This dog food is totally natural with holistic ingredients for optimal nutrition.
+Canine Caviar contains holistic ingredients for optimal nutrition.
 It has no grains or fillers of any kind.
-It is completely hypoallergenic and sensitivity friendly.
-It also is entirely gluten-free and alkaline based.
-It has reduced any digestive triggering ingredients while catering to essential nutrients.
+It is hypoallergenic and sensitivity-friendly.
+It also is gluten-free and alkaline-based.
+It has reduced digestive-triggering ingredients while catering to essential nutrients.

-They also have a wide selection of flavors so you can get one that best appeals to your pet’s appetite.
+Canine Caviar also has a wide selection of flavors, so you can get one that best appeals to your pet’s appetite.
 Pickier dogs may not like the taste.

 5. Natural Balance Wet Dog Food

-This Natural Balance 43102 Wet Dog Food is designed for adult dogs with food sensitivities and a great food for dogs with colitis.
-They have multiple flavors with various main ingredients so you can get the best fit for your pet.
+This Natural Balance Wet Dog Food is designed for adult dogs with food sensitivities and is a great food for dogs with colitis.
+Natural Balance has multiple flavors with various ingredients so that you can get the best fit for your pet.
 The smell is very aromatic and tasty to dogs.

 Because it is wet food, it has a higher moisture content, making digestion easier.
 It has a well-balanced selection of ingredients to promote overall health.
-While it is a good selection to help your dog with digestion, you will have to be careful what you choose if they are allergy-prone.
+While it is a good selection to help your dog with digestion, you must be careful what you choose if they are allergy-prone.

-Even the choices that say they are fish-based have chicken meal and other protein ingredients so it definitely may not be suitable for all dog diets.
+Even the flavors that are fish-based have chicken meal and other proteins, so it definitely may not be suitable for all dog diets.

 6. Wellness Wet Canned Dog Food

-Lastly, we have Wellness 8927 Natural Wet Canned Dog Food.
-This is a well-balanced food for all sizes of adult dogs.
+Lastly, we have Wellness Natural Wet Canned Dog Food.
+It is a well-balanced food for all sizes of adult dogs.
 It is also great for added hydration, aiding in digestion.
-While it isn’t primarily focused on the GI tract, it’s formulated for optimal health in all areas, so your dog can reap the benefits of a well-rounded diet.
+While it isn’t primarily focused on the GI tract, it’s formulated for optimal health in all areas so your dog can reap the benefits of a well-rounded diet.